Bulletin Page Content

 Information concerning assistantships and fellowships may be obtained from the college or department concerned or on-line at https://www.southalabama.edu/colleges/graduateschool/information.html.
 A completed graduate assistantship/fellowship application must be submitted.
 Tuition remission granted for a graduate assistantship/ fellowship may not be applied to courses outside of the degree program.

 All students enrolled in graduate courses or graduate programs are subject to Graduate School Academic Standards and Procedures.
 This includes those students who are in graduate programs and graduate certificate programs, non-degree graduate students, and transient graduate students.

-Courses for which the grade of "D" is assigned may not be counted toward a degree program.
+Courses for which the grade of "D" was assigned may not be counted toward a degree program.
 A maximum of two courses with the grade of "C" may be counted toward a degree program.
 However, some programs accept no grades of "C"; see specific program.

 Grades and Grade-Points (Graduate)

-Final examinations are held at the end of each semester.
 Students are graded on the basis of the following guidelines:

 |A||4 grade-points per semester hour|

 |B||3 grade-points per semester hour|